-The desire of people to actively participate in decision making drives battles for voting rights, expanding the electorate, reforming the electoral system, protecting civil liberties, guaranteeing civil rights, ending all forms of discrimination, eliminating the power of large financial contributions that enables the rich to dominate elections, and ending all forms of exploitation.
+Our country's revolutionary history is filled with massive struggles to protect and expand democracy.
+The denial of voting rights and various methods of suppressing the vote are used to determine the outcome of elections and maintain the dominance of backward corporate political forces.
+The desire of people to actively participate in decision-making drives battles for voting rights, for expanding the electorate, for reforming the electoral system, for protecting civil liberties, for guaranteeing civil rights, for an end to all forms of discrimination, for eliminating the power of large financial contributions which enable the rich to dominate elections and for ending all forms of exploitation.
 The constant struggles of the working class to expand its political power and opportunities are struggles to expand democratic rights.
 The fight to protect and expand union rights is a fight for democracy.
 The democratic struggle embraces class and other social forces in struggles against one or another sector of the capitalist class and its dominant transnational monopolies.
-Many victories have been won in this struggle; however, democratic rights in a capitalist society are not only restricted but always under attack.